Faezehabibi/pc_tutorial/retina.md

 **What happens in the Retina?**
 Retina's converts the light received to electrical signal.
 In the Retina the input stimuli is processed further through multiple stages before sending to the higher levels.
+Retina acts like a Difference of Gaussian (DoG) filter for the input signal.

 **What goes out from the Retina?**